Students today, Huskies forever

 The main campus in Storrs is located in a safe, rural New England town midway between New York City and Boston.
 But make no mistake—Storrs is not a quiet place.
 With one of the highest percentages of students living on campus, UConn is its own little city within a small town.
 The proximity of major cities provides students with innumerable business connections, including internships and networking opportunities during the academic year and in the summer.

 The recently developed Storrs Center has transformed into the college downtown UConn has always envisioned.
-Filled with restaurants, shops, and apartments, students have access to many amenities within a short walk from a residential hall.
+Students have access to many amenities within a short walk from a residential hall, including restaurants, shops, and apartments.

 The “to-do” list